-Dr. Glanz is senior editor of Health Behavior: Theory, Research, and Practice, a widely used text, now in its 5th edition, that has also been published in Chinese, Japanese, and Korean.
+Dr. Glanz is senior editor of Health Behavior: Theory, Research, and Practice, a widely used text, soon to be in its 6th edition, that has also been published in Chinese, Japanese, and Korean.

 Leadership and Scholarship Across Disciplines

-Penn recruited Dr. Glanz, who holds dual appointments in medicine and nursing, through Penn Integrates Knowledge, which brings in eminent scholars whose work draws from multiple academic disciplines and whose achievements demonstrate a rare ability to thrive at the intersection of multiple fields.
+Penn recruited Dr. Glanz, who holds dual appointments in the schools of medicine and nursing, through the Penn Integrates Knowledge program, which brings in eminent scholars whose work draws from multiple academic disciplines and whose achievements demonstrate a rare ability to thrive at the intersection of multiple fields.

 Dr. Glanz is director of Penn’s Center for Health Behavior Research, which facilitates university-wide collaboration among faculty, fellows, and students on health behavior research, and advancing measurement of health behaviors and the use of health behavior theory.
-The Center for Health Behavior Research is part of the Center for Clinical Epidemiology and Biostatistics at the Perelman School of Medicine.
+The Center for Health Behavior Research is housed within the Perelman School of Medicine.

 Opportunities to Learn and Collaborate at Penn Nursing